JK Insurance Brokers

 Who is it suitable for?

-Business partnerships with two or more partners
+Traditional business partnerships with two or more partners

-Limited Liability Partnerships (LLPs)
+Limited Liability Partnerships (LLPs) in any sector

 Key Benefits

-Maintains business continuity and prevents forced dissolution
+Maintains business continuity and prevents forced dissolution of the partnership

-Typically arranged alongside a Partnership Agreement
+Typically arranged alongside a Partnership Agreement to ensure the legal and insurance structures align

 Tax Considerations